Wild Rice Salad with Cranberries and Walnuts

 Wild rice adds a nutty crunch and elegance to salads.
-This is a wonderful companion to squash dishes, and makes an excellent room temperature side dish for holiday meals.
+This is a wonderful companion to squash dishes, and makes an excellent room temperature side dish for fall and winter holiday or company meals, especially a vegan Thanksgiving.
+Photos by Evan Atlas.

 Serves: 6 to 8